vento277/IRIS/README.md

 A **virtual audio cable** is used to allow multiple I/O from a local operating system.

-The 1st generation (AUG 2021) can be found in the 'iris_1st_Gen' folder.
+The 1st generation (AUG 2021) can be found in a separate folder.

 ## Functions
 Greet/Farewell according to time of the day [morning, afternoon and night]